-Any time a large group gets together, a lot must be planned.
-Add the regular chaos of seeing extended family to the struggle that is preparing a Thanksgiving meal and the stress compounds.
+Any time a group gets together, a lot must be planned.
+Add the chaos of visiting extended family to the struggle that is preparing a Thanksgiving meal and the stress compounds.
 Take heart though, because there are a lot of little things you can do to prepare that don’t have to be expensive or time consuming!
-Here are some suggestions…
+While your holiday plans are likely pared down this year, we still have some suggestions to help ease your stress…

 Image via ThriftingDenver.org

-This display pinned by Goodwill Industries of Greater Nebraska (Grand Island) looks crisp and bright, and with dishes front and center, relatives won’t have to rifle through your cabinets or pull you away from your dessert plate when they’re ready for their afternoon cup of coffee.
-Just thrift a bunch of white dishes (that way you can save money and they’ll all match) to use as your décor and when aunt Sue shows up with a Tupperware container of her homemade cranberry sauce, she’ll instantly see her options for dishing it out.
+This display pinned by Goodwill Industries of Greater Nebraska (Grand Island) looks crisp and bright, and with dishes front and center.
+Dinner guests won’t have to rifle through your cabinets or pull you away from your dessert plate when they’re ready for their afternoon cup of coffee.
+Just thrift a bunch of white dishes (that way you can save money and they’ll all match) to use as your décor, and when a close friend or family member brings homemade cranberry sauce, they’ll instantly see options for dishing it out.
 This hutch provides such a lovely backdrop, too, with the contact paper update.
 By brushing some Mod Podge on furniture, you can adhere your favorite fabric in this same way with minimal effort.
 All of these details make a stunning and functional Thanksgiving display.

 Image via thepinktumbleweed.com